-8. Press the clutch reverse handle to tighten the reverse propelling belt.
+8. Pull the clutch handle to tighten the reverse propelling belt.
 Observe the position of the clutch plate bolt.
 It should not touch the end of the slot.
 If the bolt is in the proper position, skip to step 12; if not, continue with step 9 to readjust reverse belt tension.